scto/Android-SkyDrive-Browser/README.md

 A cleaner, simpler Microsoft SkyDrive experience!

-Based on the Android Live SDK, Android SkyDrive Explorer is a clean, free and ad-free client for SkyDrive.
+Based on the Android Live SDK, Android Explorer for SkyDrive is a clean, free and ad-free client for SkyDrive.

 Supports batch uploading and downloading, renaming, deleting, copying and moving.